dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 ## What's next?

 Congratulations on completing the tutorial!
-You've learned how to set up a Filesystem source in `dlt` and run a data pipeline to load the data into DuckDB.
+You've learned how to set up a filesystem source in `dlt` and run a data pipeline to load the data into DuckDB.

 Interested in learning more about `dlt`?
 Here are some suggestions:

-- Learn more about the Filesystem source configuration in [Filesystem source](../dlt-ecosystem/verified-sources/filesystem)
+- Learn more about the filesystem source configuration in [filesystem source](../dlt-ecosystem/verified-sources/filesystem)
 - Learn more about different credential types in [Built-in credentials](../general-usage/credentials/complex_types#built-in-credentials)
 - Learn how to [create a custom source](./load-data-from-an-api.md) in the advanced tutorial